withastro/roadmap/proposals/astro-response.md

 # Motivation

-When SSR was added to Astro we added the `Astro.request` object which is a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request), allowing you to example headers (such as cookies) to dynamically handle page renders.
+When SSR was added to Astro we added the `Astro.request` object which is a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request), allowing you to examine headers (such as cookies) to dynamically handle page renders.

 In order to modify the *response* you are able to return a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) within your frontmatter like so: